Globalization: Cultural globalization

 Cultural globalization refers to the transmission of ideas, meanings, and values around the world in such a way as to extend and intensify social relations.
 This process is marked by the common consumption of cultures that have been diffused by the Internet, popular culture media, and international travel.
 This has added to processes of commodity exchange and colonization which have a longer history of carrying cultural meaning around the globe.
 The circulation of cultures enables individuals to partake in extended social relations that cross national and regional borders.
 The creation and expansion of such social relations is not merely observed on a material level.
 Cultural globalization involves the formation of shared norms and knowledge with which people associate their individual and collective cultural identities.
 It brings increasing interconnectedness among different populations and cultures.

-Cross-cultural communication is a field of study that looks at how people from differing cultural backgrounds communicate, in similar and different ways among themselves, and how they endeavour to communicate across cultures.
+Cross-cultural communication is a field of study that looks at how people from differing cultural backgrounds communicate, in similar and different ways among themselves, and how they endeavor to communicate across cultures.
 Intercultural communication is a related field of study.

 Cultural diffusion is the spread of cultural items—such as ideas, styles, religions, technologies, languages etc.

 Cultural globalization has increased cross-cultural contacts, but may be accompanied by a decrease in the uniqueness of once-isolated communities.
 For example, sushi is available in Germany as well as Japan, but Euro-Disney outdraws the city of Paris, potentially reducing demand for "authentic" French pastry.
 Globalization's contribution to the alienation of individuals from their traditions may be modest compared to the impact of modernity itself, as alleged by existentialists such as Jean-Paul Sartre and Albert Camus.
 Globalization has expanded recreational opportunities by spreading pop culture, particularly via the Internet and satellite television.
-The cultural diffusion can create a homogenizing force, where globalisation is seen as synonymous with homogenizing force via connectedness of markets, cultures, politics and the desire for modernizations through imperial countries sphere of influence.
+The cultural diffusion can create a homogenizing force, where globalization is seen as synonymous with homogenizing force via connectedness of markets, cultures, politics and the desire for modernizations through imperial countries sphere of influence.

 Religions were among the earliest cultural elements to globalize, being spread by force, migration, evangelists, imperialists, and traders.
 Christianity, Islam, Buddhism, and more recently sects such as Mormonism are among those religions which have taken root and influenced endemic cultures in places far from their origins.

 Globalization has strongly influenced sports.
 For example, the modern Olympic Games has athletes from more than 200 nations participating in a variety of competitions.
 The FIFA World Cup is the most widely viewed and followed sporting event in the world, exceeding even the Olympic Games; a ninth of the entire population of the planet watched the 2006 FIFA World Cup Final.